 A student is tardy if he/she enters the line up or classroom after 8:00 a.m.
 Students arriving after 8:00 am must check-in at the front office prior to going to class.
 Being tardy disrupts the student's learning process.
 He or she also disrupts the learning of other children because the teacher has to stop teaching in order to provide for the late student.
-The Shull School policy is for a child who has been tardy more than three times in a month will serve recess detention or have another class consequence for subsequent tardies.
-Any tardy over 30 minutes constitutes a truancy/unexcused absence.
-One tardy a trimester may be excused by the parent arranging to work in the classroom or computer lab for one hour.
-This helps eliminate having students lose awards when there are troubles with transportation etc.
+The Shull School policy is for a child who has been tardy more than three times in a month will not be eligible to participate in attendance incentives.